nisasohail/Project-Historical_Worldwide_Runner_Demographics/README.md

 •	Runner data with demographic information in csv format
 •	Data source was from Kaggle.
-•	Create Jupyter Notebook to cleanse the data & create the SQLite database
+•	Created Jupyter Notebook to cleanse the data & create the SQLite database
-•	Clean the CSV file
+•	Cleaned the CSV file

 Analysis:
 •	What is the proportion of each gender and whether there is a growth/decline trend
 •	Age demographic trend and which age group has the most runner headcount
 •	By country or continent analysis, which country has more male/female runner than the rest/which country has the youngest group of runners.

 Github:
-•	Create a website via Github or launch using Heroku.
+•	Created a website via Github.
 •	Include dataset
 •	Graphical Analysis
 •	Use Flask server

 Authors
 Amy
 Nisa